arcraik/neuroexo-website/people.md

     </div>
     <div class="modal-body">
         <img class="content peoplepic" src="/photos/OCantu.png" alt="Oziel Román Cantú López" />
-      <p class="content">My name is Oziel, I’m currently an international trainee at the University of Houston research laboratory participating in the Noninvasive Brain-Machine Interface project.
+      <div><p class="content">My name is Oziel, I’m currently an international trainee at the University of Houston research laboratory participating in the Noninvasive Brain-Machine Interface project.
 Since I began my engineering studies, I have been interested in advance and technological innovation for the continuous improvement of the quality of life through engineering resources for health.
 I currently attend to UDEM (University of Monterrey) in Monterrey, MX as an undergraduate Biomedical Engineering student.
-My plans after this project is to continue my research so I can not only create new technology but ensure that the new people will be able to have a better quality of life with it.</p>
+My plans after this project is to continue my research so I can not only create new technology but ensure that the new people will be able to have a better quality of life with it.</p></div>
      </div>
   </div>